bytecodealliance/wit-bindgen/README.md

 wit_bindgen::generate!({
     // the name of the world in the `*.wit` input file
     world: "host",

-    // For all exported worlds, interfaces, and resources, this specifies what
-    // type they're corresponding to in this module.
-In this case the `MyHost`
-    // struct defined below is going to define the exports of the `world`,
-    // namely the `run` function.
-    exports: {
-        world: MyHost,
-    },
 });

 // Define a custom type and implement the generated `Guest` trait for it which